silent home for margot

 you even rearrange the cutlery

-reaching for a knife I slice with a spoon
+reaching for a knife i slice the old parmesan

 point